American History X: Plot

-Afterwards, Derek tells Danny about his experience in prison, which seems to prompt a change in Danny.
-The pair return home and remove racist posters from their shared bedroom.
-The next morning, Danny completes his paper, reflecting on his reasons for adopting neo-Nazi values, and their flaws.
-Derek walks Danny to school, stopping at a diner for breakfast.
-Sweeney and a police officer inform Derek that Seth and Cameron were attacked the night before and are in an intensive care unit.
-Derek denies having any knowledge or involvement and reluctantly agrees to inspect the people he denounced.
-In the boys' bathroom, Danny is killed by a black student that he had confronted the day before.
-Derek runs to the school and, finding Danny's body, mournfully cradles him while blaming himself for influencing Danny's views and actions which led to it.
-In a voiceover, Danny reads the final lines of his paper for Dr. Sweeney, quoting the final stanza of Abraham Lincoln's first inaugural address.
+Danny finds Derek and angrily confronts him over his actions.
+Derek tells him about his experience in prison, which seems to prompt a change in him.
+They return home and remove neo-Nazi posters from their shared bedroom.
+The next morning, Danny completes his paper, reflecting on how Derek initially adopted racist views from their father, as shown in a flashback.

+Derek walks Danny to school, stopping at a diner.
+Sweeney and a police officer inform him that Seth and Cameron were attacked the night before and are in an intensive care unit.
+He denies knowing anything or being involved in any way, but reluctantly agrees to inspect the people he denounced.

+Danny is shot dead in a bathroom by a Black student he had confronted the day before.
+Derek runs to the school, pushing past crowds and police officers to find Danny's bloodied corpse.
+He cradles Danny's body in hysterics, blaming himself for influencing his views and actions.
+In a voiceover, Danny reads the final lines of his paper for Dr. Sweeney, quoting the final lines of Abraham Lincoln's first inaugural address.